-To assure the momentum from planning to implementation is clearly directed and not delayed, the following matrix is presented to detail the timeframe, responsibility and partners, and priority actions for each recommendation.
+To assure the momentum from planning to implementation is clearly directed and not delayed, the following matrix is presented to detail the timeframe, responsibility and partners, and priority actions/projects for each strategic initiative.

-- The matrix is organized according to the five Village Center Strategies that were outlined in the previous Chapter of this master plan. - Individual Recommendations associated with each Strategy are then listed and identified as a short (0-2 years), mid (2-5), or long (5+) term effort. - Within each short term recommendation, priority actions are also identified, which represent those specific actions steps that should be undertaken immediately to take advantage of current conditions and/or effectively jump-start the implementation process.
+• The matrix is organized according to the five Village Center Objectives that were outlined in the previous Chapter of this Redevelopment Plan.

+- Individual Strategic Initiatives associated with each Objective are then listed and identified as a short (0-2 years), mid (2-5), or long (5+) term effort. - Within each short-term strategy, priority actions/projects are also identified, which represent those specific actions steps that should be undertaken immediately to take advantage of current conditions and/or effectively jump-start the redevelopment process.